The views expressed by the host on this program don't doubt me.

 Don't doubt me.

-Uh, once again, we had this yesterday, have a chance to get to it.
+I have a chance to get to it.

-Uh the perky Katie said, if it's not you who wins a nomination, how disappointed will you be?
+The perky Katie said, if it's not you who wins a nomination, how disappointed will you be?

-Well, it will be me, but of course I'm ready to support the Democratic nominee, whoever it is.
+Well, it will be me, but of course, I'm ready to support the Democratic nominee, whoever it is.

 I know that you're confident it's going to be you, but there is a possibility it won't be.

-And and clearly, you're you have considered that possibility.
+And clearly, you have considered that possibility.

 No, I haven't.

-I get up every day intending to m meet and reach as many people as possible, and then I go to bed at night and I get up and I do it all over again.
+Then I go to bed at night and I get up and I do it all over again.

 So you never even consider the possibility.